ANXvariable/ANXvariable-Hunter/README.md

 ## Contact

-If you experience any bugs or issues, ping me (@anxvariable) on the [Return of Modding server](https://discord.gg/VjS57cszMq).
+If you experience any bugs or issues, ping me (@anxvariable) on the [Return of Modding server](https://discord.gg/VjS57cszMq), or use the issues section of the mod's GitHub.
 Try to include the log of the issue and as much info as possible about what was happening at the time.

 ---